zeebinz/kohana-generator/guide/generator/tasks.md

 	    This sets the name of the config file.

-	  --values=VALUES
+	  --values=VALUE[,VALUE[,...]]

 	    Value definitions may be added as a comma-separated list in the
 	    format: "array.path.key|value".

 	  --import=SOURCE[,SOURCE[,...]]

-	    Values may be imported from existing sources as a comma-separated list in the format: "source|array.path.key", and may be overridden by any values set via the option.
+	    Values may be imported from existing sources as a comma-separated list in the format: "source|array.path.key", and may be overridden by any values set via the --values option.
 If only the source is specified, all of its its values will be imported.

 	Examples
 	========